aleksandar-code/WeatherApp/documentation/text.md

 - App goal: deliver weather information about current city + 5 additional cities if the user desire so.
 - App input: weatherapi.com.
 - App output: display the weather information to the user.
-- App steps: ask the user to set a default city, fetch data from weatherapi.com, organize the fetched data in objects, display the objects information where it is needed, allow user to search for other cities and add them to his cities list, user can delete cities except for his default.
+- App steps: get user location user IP Lookup parameter, and display it's weather, fetch data from weatherapi.com, organize the fetched data in objects, display the objects information where it is needed, allow user to search for other cities and add them to his cities list, user can delete cities except for his default.